Kirk Pasich is the client strategy leader of Dickstein Shapiro’s Insurance Coverage Group and leader of the group's

 AREAS OF CONCENTRATION

-Kirk focuses his practice on insurance coverage matters for policyholder clients and entertainment industry issues.
+Kirk focuses his practice on insurance coverage matters for policyholder clients and on entertainment industry issues.
 He has been lead counsel in matters throughout California and in Illinois, Massachusetts, Michigan, New York, South Carolina, Texas, and Vermont, as well as in London, England.
-Kirk has obtained several verdicts for his clients that have been ranked among the 10-largest jury verdicts of the year in California.
+Kirk has obtained several verdicts for his clients that have been ranked among the 10 largest jury verdicts of the year in California.
 He also has argued many times before California and federal appellate courts.
 Kirk has obtained key appellate decisions on insurance, the attorney-client privilege, procedural issues, and various other subjects.

-Kirk has handled matters regarding insurance coverage for asbestos liabilities; advertising liabilities; business interruption and extra expense claims; class action settlements; copyright, patent, and trademark infringement; crime and fidelity losses; directors and officers liabilities; earthquakes, fires, floods, hurricanes, and other natural disaster losses; employment, discrimination, and harassment claims; entertainment industry liabilities and production losses; environmental and pollution losses; errors and omissions claims; Internet, domain, and computer virus losses; political risk; mortgage insurance; products liability; retrospective premium and self-insured retention disputes; and warranty and representation claims.
+Kirk has handled matters regarding insurance coverage for asbestos liabilities; advertising liabilities; business interruption and extra expense claims; class action settlements; copyright, patent, and trademark infringement; crime and fidelity losses; directors and officers liabilities; earthquakes, fires, floods, hurricanes, and other natural disaster losses; employment, discrimination, and harassment claims; entertainment industry liabilities and production losses; environmental and pollution losses; errors and omissions claims; Internet, domain, and computer virus losses; political risk; products liability; and warranty and representation claims.

 He represents many institutions and individuals in the entertainment and sports industries in a wide range of insurance coverage matters, including handling claims and litigation under production and cast insurance policies, errors and omissions and multimedia policies, event cancellation policies, liability policies, and property policies.
 Kirk also represents clients in substantial claims against insurance brokers.

 In addition to his insurance coverage work, Kirk has handled substantial commercial litigation matters, including breach of contract, fiduciary duty and fraud claims, construction disputes, idea submission and copyright infringement claims, professional malpractice claims, real estate disputes, and tax-related claims.

 Kirk is a member of the American Bar Association, the ABA Tort & Insurance Practice Section, the ABA Forum on the Entertainment and Sports Industries, and the Los Angeles County Bar Association and Trial Lawyers Section.
 He also is a member of the Risk and Insurance Management Society (RIMS).